wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.2 =
+- Fixed a small issue using the other amount option with the shortcode [wp_paypal_payment].
+- Cleaned up the settings area a bit and made the options more user-friendly.

 = 4.1 =
 - The currency code will now be shown after the "Other Amount" field.